ibrod83/nodejs-web-scraper/website/docs/doc1.md

 Nodejs Web Scraper uses ISC License https://opensource.org/licenses/ISC

-The author doesn't condone the usage of the program or a part of it, for any illegal activity, and will not be held responsible for actions taken by the user.
+The author, ibrod83, doesn't condone the usage of the program or a part of it, for any illegal activity, and will not be held responsible for actions taken by the user.
 Please use it with discretion, and in accordance with international/your local law.